 So, if you want to avoid wasting food and wish to put your stale bread to good use, there’s you can add it to your compost without worries.
 Soaking bread in a bucket of water and then pouring it in – is basically disintegrates that way and breaks down super fast.
 Bread will break down quickly and it will boost the nitrogen levels of your compost pile.
 As soon as it is exposed to moisture, bread falls apart almost instantly, especially if you cut it into small pieces and if it is already a bit mouldy already, even better.

 Food Scrap #3 – Wine and Grapes

 If you are lucky enough to have a lot of wine and grapes and are not sure what to do with them once they go bad, we have good news.
 Wine and grapes are great for compost and you can throw them in your composting bin without worries.
 The best thing about them is that they decompose really quickly, which is something you can easily notice if you keep them in a fruit bowl for too long.

-Everything related to grapes can make great compost and add a lot of nutrients to your fertilizer.
+Everything related to grapes can make great compost and add a lot of nutrients to your fertiliser.
 So, if you make homemade wine, you can compost the leftover grape skin and seeds.
 These leftovers, also known as pomace, consist of approximately 57% pulp, 25% skins, 10% stems, and 8% seeds which are all rich in potassium, calcium, nitrogen, and phosphates.